Who are the 2024 US presidential election candidates?

-President Joe Biden is the latest candidate to enter the 2024 race for the White House, setting up what could be a rematch, after he defeated incumbent Donald Trump in 2020.
+President Joe Biden is the latest candidate to enter the 2024 race for the White House and he could face a rematch against Donald Trump, after defeating him in 2020.

 Mr Trump has already been out on the campaign trail after announcing his bid to return to the White House.